|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 - The User Activity menu shows critical actions that were performed by users.
 See Monitor User Activities for more information on using this option to monitor user activities.

-- The Support option lets you access the AlienVault community forum, AlienVault support team tools, and USM Appliance software package downloads.
+- The Support option lets you access the AlienVault Success Center, AlienVault support team tools, and USM Appliance software package downloads.
 The Support section includes three areas:

-- Help — Provides links to the AlienVault forum, to news about the latest releases of USM Appliance, and the Learning Center, where you can find information on how USM Appliance works.
+- Help — Provides links to the AlienVault Success Center, to news about the latest releases of USM Appliance, and the Learning Center, where you can find information on how USM Appliance works.

 - Support Tools — This option includes the Remote Support tool that you might use when working with the AlienVault support team.
 Connecting to Remote Support opens an encrypted connection for AlienVault Support to diagnose any issues with your AlienVault system(s).
 See Remote Support for more information about using the remote support option to diagnose and resolve USM Appliance issues.